ethom98/hornets-nba-combine-analysis/README.md

-# hornets-nba-combine-analysis
-A statistical deep dive into NBA Draft metrics and their correlation with long-term player impact.
 # 🏀 Hornets NBA Combine Analysis

 This project explores how NBA Draft Combine metrics relate to career success and durability in the NBA.